liqd/adhocracy4/docs/phases.md

 ### Details

 -   each module belongs to a project
 -   each module only has phases from one app
-- modules have a have a developer-defined order called weight
+-   modules have a developer-defined order called weight
 -   a project defines a "last active" module as
     -   the module of the last active phase
     -   the last active phase is defined as the last starting phase out of all past and currently active phases